willcrichton/rust-book/src/ch04-02-references-and-borrowing.md

 However, in the else-block, `c` is not used.
 Therefore `*v` immediately regains write permissions on entry to the else-block.

-### Data Must Outlives All Of Its References
+### Data Must Outlive All Of Its References

-One final safety property for references is that **data must outlives its references.** For example, consider this function that adds a reference to a vector of references:
+One final safety property for references is that **data must outlive its references.** For example, consider this function that adds a reference to a vector of references:

 ```rust,ignore,does_not_compile
 fn add_ref(v: &mut Vec<&i32>, n: i32) {